Coastal Area Management Programme - CAMP

 The third cycle of the Programme started in 1997 with the preparation of projects in Algeria, Lebanon, Malta, Morocco and Slovenia, in accordance with the relevant decisions of the Contracting Parties.

 CAMP Malta was completed in November 2002, CAMP Lebanon in December 2004, CAMP Algeria in January 2005, CAMP Slovenia in 2007, CAMP Cyprus in 2008 and CAMP Morocco in 2010.
-CAMP Spain, which has been completed in 2013, entered its follow-up stage, as well as the recently completed CAMP Montenegro, while CAMP Italy and CAMP France are underway.
+CAMP Spain, which has been completed in 2013, entered its follow-up stage, as well as the recently completed CAMP Montenegro.

 Harmonising CAMPs with the ICZM Protocol

 Taking into account the importance of the ICZM Protocol as a powerful tool for the sustainable development of coastal zones, CAMPs are seen as the ICZM Protocol implementation projects at the local level, i.e. as prototype interventions to assist countries to implement the Protocol.
-The already concluded CAMPs in Spain and (recently) in Montenegro, as well as CAMPs in France and Italy that are underway will take into account, in their follow-up stage, these new development contexts.
+The already concluded CAMPs in Spain, Montenegro and Italy, as well as the CAMP in France that is underway, take into account, in their follow-up stage, these new development contexts.
 The intention is to streamline and upgrade CAMPs to the requirements of the ICZM Protocol with regard to public participation, institutional arrangements and alike.
 A further programme - CAMP IIIs - should build in-country capacity and implement the Protocol at the country level along with thematic demonstration programmes to be agreed and delivered in partnership with donor or sectoral funding.

 |MAP-PAP/RAC.2015.
 Assessment of Coastal Area Management programme (CAMP)|